Aravind-sunda/nf-core-stamp/README.md

 ## Credits

-nf-core/stamp was originally written by Aravind Sundaravadivelu.
+nf-core/stamp was originally written and tested by Aravind Sundaravadivelu and  Dr. Luiz H. Maniero

 We thank the following people for their extensive assistance in the development of this pipeline: